factorial-io/generator-jaMann/README.md

 ## how to install

+Make sure you have installes yeaoman (yo), if not, run `npm install -g yo`

 1. Clone this repository and checkout the develop-branch.
 2. cd into the folder
 3. run `npm link`